-The table below provides an overview of the LTI vehicles granted to the NEOs in 2022.
+The table below provides an overview of the LTI vehicles granted to the NEOs in 2023.

-2022 ON 2022 ONGOING ANNUAL LONG-TERM INCENTIVE FINANCIAL METRIC PERFORMANCE SHARES PERFORMANCE CASH RESTRICTED STOCK UNITS VESTING DATE 3rd Anniversary of Grant Date PERFORMANCE PERIOD 3 Years (2022 - 2024) 2 Years (2022 - 2023) n.a.
-FINANCIAL METRICS 5 e Growth % (30%) jin % (70%) n.a.
+2023 ONGOING ANNUAL LONG-TERM INCENTIVE AWARD FINANCIAL METRIC PERFORMANCE SHARES PERFORMANCE CASH RESTRICTED STOCK UNITS VESTING DATE PERFORMANCE PERIOD 3 Years (2023 - 2025) 2 Years (2023 - 2024) n.a.
+FINANCIAL METRICS Organic Revenue OIBIA Marg n.a.
 PAYOUT RANGE 0% - 200% # of shares earned is fixed at the time of grant; payout opportunity is based on the share price on the date of sale

-Each of the LTI vehicles employed is designed with unique characteristics that, when viewed in total, balance the need to incentivize executive performance and promote the retention of the executives, as well as provide them with clarity as to how and when the awards can be earned.
+Each of the LTI vehicles employed is designed with unique characteristics that, when viewed in total, balance the need to incentivize long-term performance and promote retention.